Bayesian Neural Networks for Reversible Steganography: Methodology

 \subsection{Uncertainty Disentanglement}

-A BNN offers a predictive distribution from which we can estimate the variance or \emph{predictive uncertainty}.
-By the law of total variance, a variance can be decomposed into `unexplained' and `explained' components.
-This permits the disentanglement of \emph{aleatoric} and \emph{epistemic} uncertainties from predictive uncertainty \cite{10.5555/3295222.3295309}:
+Bayesian inference offers a predictive distribution from which we can derive \emph{predictive uncertainty}.
+This is the sum of uncertainty due to observation noise and uncertainty in the model parameters.
+According to the law of total variance, a variance can be decomposed into `unexplained' and `explained' components.
+This permits the disentanglement of \emph{aleatoric} and \emph{epistemic} uncertainties from predictive uncertainty~\cite{10.5555/3295222.3295309}:

-Aleatoric uncertainty captures randomness (or noise) inherent in the observations:
+Aleatoric uncertainty captures randomness (or noise) inherent in observations:

 Epistemic uncertainty occurs due to limited knowledge (or training data):